 John Simplot – Success With Potatoes and Fertilizers

 Success did not come easy for John Simplot.
 His family lived a fairly simple life back in Idaho.
-But through diligence, hard work and a bit of good luck, Simplot was able to gain for himself a reputation as a self-made industrialist billionaire.
+But through diligence, hard work, and a bit of good luck, Simplot was able to gain for himself a reputation as a self-made industrialist billionaire.

 Simplot quit school when he hit eighth grade at age 14.
 He left home after a fight with his dad and got a job working at a farm near the Declo area.
 Here, he was exposed to the potato and other vegetable processing businesses.

 By the Second World War, J. R. Simplot Company was considered the largest shipper of fresh potatoes in the country.
 Simplot took advantage of the army’s demands for food by developing his potato business.
-Simplot’s notable achievements include the creation of freeze-dry French fries and dehydrate potatoes.
+Simplot’s notable achievements include the creation of freeze-dried French fries and dehydrate potatoes.

 Simplot also took government funding as an opportunity to establish a fertilizer empire, grabbing 15 percent of the total market in 1968.